 Are we there yet?

-As a result of the introduction of Single Touch Payroll there has been a number a changes that may effect your existing payroll processes so please spend some time reading about STP to learn how it affects you here.
+As a result of the introduction of Single Touch Payroll there has been a number of changes that may affect your existing payroll processes so please spend some time reading about STP to learn how it affects you.

-We are here to help you through the transition and to provide for the optimum level of service from our support team, all STP Support Requests can be logged online here.
+We are here to help you through the transition and to provide for the optimum level of service from our support team, all STP Support Requests can be logged online.

-Find out what is in the latest Single Touch Payroll enabled version of e-PayDay® here.
+Find out what is in the latest Single Touch Payroll enabled version of e-PayDay.